-We also use analytics tools on our website to collect anonymised and aggregated information about website visitors.
-This includes information about how our visitors navigate the site (including mouse movements and key presses) details of our visitors’ browsers, operating systems, device screen resolutions and screen sizes, internet protocol (IP) addresses, geographic locations, time zone settings and other technology on the devices they use to access our website.
+We also use analytics tools on our websites to collect anonymised and aggregated information about website visitors.
+This includes information about how our visitors navigate the site (including mouse movements and key presses) details of our visitors’ browsers, operating systems, device screen resolutions and screen sizes, internet protocol (IP) addresses, geographic locations, time zone settings and other technology on the devices they use to access our websites.
 We use this information for analysis purposes and, unlike the other types of information we collect from our website visitors, it cannot be used to identify individuals.

 Information we receive from third parties

 We may be provided with your contact details if you or your services are referred or recommended to us by a third party;